-- The predetermined overhead rate helps in determining the overhead required for the particular cost center and also an estimate is provided to the management for the same.
+- The predetermined overhead rate helps in determining the overhead required for the particular cost center, and also an estimate is provided to the management for the same.

-- It helps in the allocation of the overhead by calculating overhead recovery rate if the allocation bases are known.
+- It helps in the allocation of the overhead by calculating the overhead recovery rate if the allocation bases are known.

 - The mechanism which is used to calculate the predetermined overhead rate is an assumption based therefore many cost accountant and financial analyst claims that it is not realistic and thus should not be the basis for any allocation of overheads.

-- The allocation rate is calculated on the allocation bases which are generally determined by the management, these assumptions can be incorrect.
+- The allocation rate is calculated on the allocation bases, which are generally determined by the management; these assumptions can be incorrect.

 - It can disturb the profits of the organization because the adjustments are made at the end of the year.

 Predetermined overhead is determined at the beginning of the year.
 A large organization uses multiple predetermined overhead recovery rates for the allocation of its expenses to the cost centers.
 However, small organizations, which have small budgets, cannot afford to have multiple predetermined overhead allocation mechanisms since it requires experts to determine the same.
-The single rate overhead recovery rate is considered as inappropriate but sometimes it can give maximum correct results.
+The single rate overhead recovery rate is considered inappropriate, but sometimes it can give maximum correct results.

 It helps the management to distribute the expenses to its cost centers.
-Thus the organization gets a clear idea about the expenses which are been allocated and the expected profits during the year.
-The concept of predetermined overhead is based on the assumption that the overheads will remain constant and the production value is dependent on it.
+Thus the organization gets a clear idea about the expenses allocated and the expected profits during the year.
+The concept of predetermined overhead is based on the assumption that the overheads will remain constant, and the production value is dependent on it.
 It helps to improve the segregation of the costs to their respective cost centers, thus making it a helping tool if used properly by the organization and if the calculations are correct after taking somewhat accurate assumptions.

-This has been a guide to the Predetermined Overhead Rate and its definition.
+This article has been a guide to the Predetermined Overhead Rate and its definition.
 Here we discuss the types of predetermined overhead rate along with an example.
 You can learn more about financing from the following articles –